-We continue to nourish you with a monthly spoon of inspiration.
-This post features free desktop wallpapers created by artists across the globe for August 2012.
+This post features free desktop wallpapers created by artists across the globe for April 2013.
 Both versions with a calendar and without a calendar can be downloaded for free.
 It’s time to freshen up your wallpaper!

 Please note that: